thomas-neitmann/thomas-adventuRe/content/posts/2021-01-05-understanding-non-standard-evaluation.markdown

 ## Levels: setosa versicolor virginica
 ```

 On the other hand when using `iris$Sepal.Length`, R simply doesn't care if there exists a variable named `Sepal.Length` in the global environment.
 Instead, the very first thing it does, is to look for a variable named `Sepal.Length` inside the `iris` data frame and sure enough there is one.
-Put differently: even though you call `iris$Sepal.Length` in the global environment and in the very same environment there's a symbol named `Sepal.Length` bound to a value, R bypasses that and instead treats the data frame itself as an environment and evaluates `Sepal.Length` there.
-Since that does not follow R's standard evaluation semantics at all this process is called non-standard evaluation.

 ```r